named-data/PyNDN2/INSTALL.md

     sudo CFLAGS=-Qunused-arguments pip install pytest mock

+If you get an error like "Uninstalling six-1.4.1.
+Operation not permitted", try this instead:

+    sudo CFLAGS=-Qunused-arguments pip install pytest mock --ignore-installed six

 Optional: To install libcrypto, install Xcode and install MacPorts from http://www.macports.org/install.php .
 In a new terminal, enter: